nodeca/bag.js/README.md

 })
 ```

 You can skip `new` keyword.
-Aslo, you can use callbacks:
+Also, you can use callbacks:

 ```js
 window.Bag().require([ '/site.css', '/site.js'], function (err, data) {